AparmitSrivastava/React-Expense-Tracker/README.md

 ## React-Expense-Tracker
-A basic React app to track daily expenses and manage your budget with ease.
+A basic React app to track daily expenses and manage your budget with ease !

 ### ✨ Features
 - Add and delete transactions